homeomorfismo/teaching-notes/DifferentialCalculus/01Syllabus.typ

 == Suggested books and other resources

-Calculus may be a challenging subject, sometimes more rigour or less rigour may be needed to understand a topic---a lot of exercises are also required.
+Calculus may be a challenging subject, sometimes more rigor or less rigor may be needed to understand a topic---a lot of exercises are also required.
 Some classical books are @CalculusSpivak2006 (very thorough),
 @ProblemsDemidovich1969 (lots of exercises), @CalculusStewart2010 (very